 When it comes to looking after your air conditioner unit, keeping it in good condition is preferable to massive repairs or replacing it completely.
 If your AC does start behaving badly, you should deal with the fault immediately.
 This means knowing what to look out for and how to correct it.

-Here are some tips to help you troubleshoot any problems with your AC
+Some tips to help you troubleshoot problems with your AC

 Start with the Thermostat

 If your AC unit runs and blows air, but produces heat when you want cold, or vice versa, the thermostat isn’t working properly.
 Make sure you have set it to the appropriate setting, either COOL or HOT.

 If your AC unit turns on but doesn’t run, the thermostat may be incorrectly set.

 It is unlikely your AC will just stop powering up for no reason.
 The most likely cause will be that the power has tripped.
 Check the circuit breakers to turn the power back on.